gtonkinhill/TCGA_analysis/README.md

 Our approach to normalisation has been quite strict, so this analysis does not rule out an association between microbial reads and cancer types in this data set.
+In fact, due to the correlation between unwanted batch effects and cancer type it is challenging to identify robust microbial signatures associated with cancer in the TCGA data set.

 However, it does indicate that by using appropriate normalisation techniques we are able to account for problems with contamination and